 Our church has five ministry spheres: Spiritual Growth, Communications, Congregational Support, Facilities and Space, and Development and Finance.
 Each of these spheres is headed by a ministry coordinator who oversees action groups, and each of these action groups is populated by volunteers.
 Every member of our church is encouraged to volunteer in one or more of our five spheres.
 We believe that ministry is done by all of the church’s people, because each one of us has a unique gift to offer that will enrich the life of our church.

-Dish to Pass – On the 1st Sunday of each month we gather in the Fellowship Hall for a meal together.
+Dish to Pass – Each month after the worship service, we gather in the Fellowship Hall for a meal together.
 Each family is invited to bring a dish to share with other members of the church family.

-Kids & Family Fellowship Groups – A group of families with children meets regularly for Bible study or book discussion and fellowship.
+Kids & Family Fellowship Groups – A group of families with children meets regularly for Bible study or book discussions and fellowship.

-Men’s Ministries – A breakfast group meets on the second Tuesday of every month at 8:30am at the Royal Court Restaurant.
-We discuss various topics that intersect with our faith from the worlds of politics, history, economics, theology, etc. A group of articles will be circulated in advance – usually from a major newspaper or journal – to get the conversation started around a tasty breakfast.
+Men’s Ministries – A breakfast group meets on the second Tuesday of every month at 8:30am.
+We discuss various topics that intersect with our faith from the worlds of politics, history, economics, theology, etc. A group of articles will be circulated in advance – usually from a major newspaper or journal – to get the conversation started.

 Yarn Group – We enjoy knitting and/or crocheting prayer shawls to bring comfort or to celebrate events in people’s lives.
 The shawls are delivered by the Caring Committee to recipients identified by the Caring Committee, Minister, and other members of our congregation.
 We meet in each other’s homes every second and fourth Tuesday and enjoy conversation and tea while we work on our projects.